BE2R-Lab-RND-AI-Grasping/IsaacGraspingEnv/README.md

 - Vector of target positions for the end effector in Cartesian space.
 Environment name prefix is `IK-Abs`.
 - Vector of end effector displacement in Cartesian space.
 Environment name prefix is `IK-Rel`.

-Below is the environment with the DP-Flex arm and the kuka iiwa 14 manipulator.
+Below is the environment with the DP-Flex hand and the kuka iiwa 14 manipulator.
 The agent's task is to grasp the object and move the target position:

 - Action: joint position of manipulator
     - `Isaac-Lift-Cube-Iiwa-v0` - Observation: object's oracle information,